 Smaller communities will usually have merchants camp out on streets and set up their stalls on the sidewalks.
 These outdoor street markets are the authentic Guatemalan experience.
 And while selection might not be as extensive, they will feature the best local produce.

-Getting a good deal in a Guatemalan market
+2. Getting a good deal in a Guatemala market

-Seasoned travelers know that it is customary to haggle in many Central American countries.
+Seasoned travelers know that it is customary to haggle in many countries around the world.
 Guatemala is one of those countries.

 For some, this may be a new concept.

-The rule of thumb in Guatemalan markets is to never accept the asking price.
-Also, it’s good to familiarize yourself with the general prices of basic goods.
+The rule of thumb in a Guatemala market is to never accept the asking price.
+It’s also good to familiarize yourself with the general prices of basic goods.
 That way you can have a ballpark figure for most items.
 And of course, you’ll be getting the “tourist price” unless you can blend in and speak Spanish well enough.
 Still, you can drive a hard bargain and get what you want for a good price.
 There are good deals to be had if you can haggle well.

 The technique that works for me is to offer half of whatever the asking price is.
 So, if a merchant asks for ten quetzales for a product, don’t shy away from offering five.
 You can always move up to whatever you feel comfortable during the negotiation process.
 If the vendor decides to play hardball, you can always move on to the next one.
 Walking away tends to get the deal done most of the time.